MosesSupposes/Purescript-By-Example/text/chapter12.md

 ## The Continuation Monad

 Let's translate the `copyFile` example above into PureScript by using the FFI.
-In doing so, the structure of the computation will become apparent, and we will be led naturally to a monad transformer which is defined in the `purescript-transformers` package - the continuation monad transformer `ContT`.
+In doing so, the structure of the computation will become apparent, and we will be led naturally to a monad transformer which is defined in the `transformers` package - the continuation monad transformer `ContT`.

 _Note_: in practice, it is not necessary to write these functions by hand every time.
-Asynchronous file IO functions can be found in the `purescript-node-fs` and `purescript-node-fs-aff` libraries.
+Asynchronous file IO functions can be found in the `node-fs` and `node-fs-aff` libraries.

 First, we need to gives types to `readFile` and `writeFile` using the FFI.
 Let's start by defining some type synonyms, and a new effect for file IO: